 |3.2||At the direction of AU-11, act as the Preparing Activity for draft technical standards addressing DOE Hoisting and Rigging activities.
 In this capacity, the committee will also provide assistance to AU-11 in local coordination of proposed standards.|

 |3.3||Act in the capacity of a topical committee to the TSP Office for hoisting and rigging.
 It will practice and promote cooperation between other TSP technical committees in areas of common interest.|

 |3.4||Participate with representatives of other topical committees and the TSP manager to establish guidance and protocols for topical committee operations under the TSP.|

 |3.5||Interface with non-DOE standards development bodies (i.e, American National Standards Institute [ANSI], OSHA) in their work involving hoisting and rigging operations.
 Review and recommend a DOE-wide position on hoisting and rigging standards in development or under coordination.|

-Conduct special interest projects as directed by the HS-11.
+Conduct special interest projects as directed by the AU-11.
 Typical projects may include:

 3.7.1 Analyze DOE hoisting and rigging accident/incident data to identify trends;